Updated: June 9, 2026

 - Cost of living: Enjoy a lower cost of living compared with the US, UK, Canada, and many other EU countries

-- Excellent healthcare: The public national health service (SNS) is very good and free for those aged over 65.
+- Excellent healthcare: Portugal’s public healthcare (SNS) is free for retirees and people aged 65 and over and offers top-quality care.
 The private healthcare system is also highly regarded and very cost-effective.

 - Safety: Portugal is the sixth safest country in the 2025 World Peace Index.